koushikshridhar/UVM_TB_GEN_PY_SCRIPT/README.md

 # UVM_TB_GEN_PY_SCRIPT

-A Python-based utility to auto-generate **UVM Testbench (TB) skeletons** in SystemVerilog from a simple CSV configuration file.
+A Python-based utility to auto-generate **UVM Testbench (TB) skeletons** in UVM from a simple CSV configuration file.
 This helps in bootstrapping UVM environments quickly with minimal manual setup.

 ---